McAmy2001/Take-A-Hike-2/README.md

 ## Usage

 Step one: From the command line enter into MySQL using the command `mysql -u root -p` and then enter your password.
 Step two: Enter `source db/schema.sql` to initialize the database.
 Exit MySQL.
 Step three (optional): Seed the database using the command: `npm seeds` or `node seeds/index.js`.
 Step four: Enter `npm start` or `node server.js` to start the server.
 Step five: Enter localhost:3001 in your browser.
 Voila!

-OR

-Use the live app on Heroku: [https://mcamy2001-take-a-hike.herokuapp.com/](https://mcamy2001-take-a-hike.herokuapp.com/)

 ## Screenshots